-Respect for Self: Students should conduct themselves through their words, actions, and appearance in a way which is honoring to God their creator.
+Respect for Self: Students should conduct themselves through their words, actions, and appearance in a way which is honoring to God.

-Respect for Others: In recognition that God has created each of us, students should be courteous and respectful in their dealings with other individuals.
+Respect for Others: Students should be courteous and respectful in their dealings with others.

-Respect for the Environment: Students should respect the environment in which they find themselves, conducting themselves in a manner that is respectful to the property of others.
+Respect for the Environment: Students should conduct themselves in a manner that is respectful to the property of others and their surroundings.

-Respect for Authority: Students should respect all other individuals, particularly those in leadership positions.
+Respect for Authority: Students should respect those in leadership as well as everyone in the campus community.